Malaysian identity card: MyPR

+It's known colloquially as "IC Merah", as it has a distinctively red appearance on it.

 MyKAS

 MyKAS is a temporary resident identity card issued under Regulation 5 (3) of the National Registration Regulations 1990.
 It is green with expiry date indicated on the card.

 MyKAS must be renewed within five years.

 MyTentera

 The MyTentera will replace the current BAT C 10 document (Malay: Borang Angkatan Tentera C 10) (Armed Forces Form C 10).

 The MyTentera will be silver and feature the Malaysian Armed Forces logo at the back top-right corner.
 It will also contain a 12-digit military identification number similar to the NRIC Number.

 MyPoca

 MyPoca is a brown-colour identity card issued to those registered under the Prevention of Crime Act 1959 (POCA), who are usually ex-convicts.
 This identity card is only issued in Peninsular Malaysia before 2014 as POCA does not apply to Sabah and Sarawak before 2014.
 The brown-colour identity card system has been in existence as early as 1959 when the National Registration Act 1959 was enacted.

 In 2017, the legal provisions requiring MyPoca to be issued to ex-convicts were abolished.
 However, there are conflicting reports suggesting that MyPoca is still in use even after its abolition in 2017.